-Yoga, Zumba, mental wellness in focus as student suicides shake Kota
+Yoga, zumba, mental wellness in focus as student suicides shake Kota

 "We have a dedicated helpline which works round the clock and over 50 concerned calls from students or parents are addressed daily through it," said Dr Harish Sharma, Principal Counsellor and Student-Behaviour Expert at Allen.

-"For every 10 students we have a supervising student who is called as 'buddy'.
-The job of the buddy is to keep a check on the mental health of the group and inform the teachers if there are any symptoms or signs like someone is not eating properly for a few days, not coming out of room or attending classes or is not talking to his or her parents," he told PTI.
+"For every 10 students we have a supervising student who is called a buddy.
+The job of the buddy is to keep a check on the mental health of the group and inform the teachers if there are any symptoms or signs like someone is not eating properly for a few days, not coming out of room or attending classes or not talking to his or her parents," he told PTI.

-He said professional counsellors available at the institute are roped in once the teachers have an idea about any student.
+He said professional counsellors available at the institute are roped in once the teachers have an idea that any student is going through some difficulties.

-The coaching behemoth also organises counselling session for parents to sensitise them about how to keep in touch with their child, but not create any pressure on them.
+The coaching behemoth also organises counselling sessions for parents to sensitise them about how to keep in touch with their child, without creating any pressure on them.

 "It is a very thin line," Sharma said.
 "If parents do not keep in touch with their wards, it's obvious they will not notice any change in their behaviour and will not know when their child needs help.
 On the other hand, if parents keep in constant touch, they often add to the burden and stress of students by reminding them of their struggles in sending the child to Kota or add the burden of their expectations."

-Typically, the day begins as early as 5.30 am for the students with their first class at 7 am.
-Coaching institutes have put in place a mechanism to let parents know of their child has attended the class.
+Typically, for students the day begins as early as 5.30 am with their first classes at 7 am.
+Coaching institutes have put in place a mechanism to let parents know if their child has attended the class.

-As soon students exit their hostel, they are supposed to mark an exit using the bimetric attendance system which automatically sends a message to parents that the child has left from the hostel.
+As soon students leave their hostel, they are supposed to mark an 'exit' using the biometric attendance system which automatically sends a message to the parents that the child is out of their accommodation.
 A similar message is sent to parents when the child enters the coaching institute.

-At Resonance, another prominent coaching institution, every student has a mentor to help him or her deal with academic and non-academic issues through the coaching journey.
+At Resonance, another prominent coaching institution, every student has a mentor to help him or her deal with academic and non-academic issues.

 "We encourage students to not only discuss their academic concerns but also non-academic issues which are causing stress or anxiety.
 Yoga sessions and concentration exercises are also among the activities that are encouraged among the students," said RK Agarwal, the institute's Managing Director and Academic Head.

-Notwithstanding such measures, students sometimes get trapped into the cycle of depression with multiple factor contributing to it.
+Notwithstanding such measures, students sometimes get trapped in the cycle of depression with multiple factor contributing to it.

-According to police and district administration records, at least 14 students studying in coaching centres in the city died by suicide this year.

 The number stood at 18 in 2019 and 20 in 2020.